-Somalia's lost tapes revive musical memories - BBC News
+Somalia's lost tapes revive musical memories

 Evidence of centuries of cross-cultural trade and migrating nomadic tribes can be seen in the architecture, and this cultural influence also explains the remarkable hybrid sound of Somali music.

-Now Somalis around the world can relive these rich memories of Mogadishu through an archive of more than 10,000 tapes discovered last year by Vik Sohonie in Hargeisa, capital of the self-declared republic of Somaliland.
+Now Somalis around the world can relive these rich memories of Mogadishu through an archive of more than 10,000 tapes which music producer Vik Sohonie was given access to by the Red Sea Cultural Foundation in Hargeisa, capital of the self-declared republic of Somaliland.
 Funk, rock, jazz and Bollywood influences feature in the rich and varied recordings.

 'Golden age'